denoland/manual/getting_started/permissions.md

 const result = await fetch("https://deno.land/");
 ```

-This is an example of how to allow-list hostnames, ip addresses, optionally
+This is an example of how to allow network access to specific hostnames or ip
-locked to a specified port:
+addresses, optionally locked to a specified port:

 ```shell
 # Multiple hostnames, all ports allowed